Roland Fleming, PhD

 About the VSS Public Lecture

 The annual public lecture represents the mission and commitment of the Vision Sciences Society to promote progress in understanding vision and its relation to cognition, action and the brain.
-Education is basic to our science, and as scientists we are obliged to communicate the results of our work, not only to our professional colleagues, but also to the broader public.
+As scientists we are obliged to communicate the results of our work, not only to our professional colleagues, but also to the broader public.
 This lecture is part of our effort to give back to the community that supports us.

 Dr. Fleming will deliver the public lecture on Tuesday, May 25, 2021, 12:00 pm EDT.